How much should we care about what others know? Jump signals in optimal investment under relative performance concerns: The Multi-Agent Game

 subject to her wealth dynamics

+Here, whenever there is no signal, the wealth process evolves depending on the agent's zero signal position $\hat{\phi}_t^i(0)$, while at times of a jump signal $\zeta^i(e)$, the wealth process changes with respect to the signal-dependent position $\hat{\phi}_t^i(\zeta^i(e))$ taken just for this moment.
 Recognizing the interdependence of the investors' optimization problems through the geometric mean, we find that we are dealing with an $n$-dimensional stochastic differential game which is best understood in terms of its Nash equilibria:

-\begin{definition} A vector of admissible strategies $\tilde{\pi}^\star = (\tilde{\pi}^{1,\star}, ....,\tilde{\pi}^{n+1,\star}) \in \mathcal{A}^1 \times ... \times \mathcal{A}^{n+1}$ is called a \textit{Nash equilibrium}, if for each $i \in \{1,...,n+1\}$ we have
+\begin{definition} A vector of admissible strategies $\hat{\pi}^\star = (\hat{\pi}^{1,\star}, ....,\hat{\pi}^{n+1,\star}) \in \mathcal{A}^1 \times ... \times \mathcal{A}^{n+1}$ is called a \textit{Nash equilibrium}, if for each $i \in \{1,...,n+1\}$ we have

 \end{definition}